Afshin-A/Obsidian/CS/Databases/MongoDB/MongoDB.md

 }
 ```

-We can also add new fields or update values of existing fields to the pipeline (output).
-Note that these stage operations do not alter the contents of the database.
+We can also add new fields or update values of existing fields to the pipeline (output). **Note that these stage operations do not alter the contents of the database.**

 ##### `$set`
 Used add to or modify fields in the pipeline.
 The [[MongoDB#`$project`|$project]] stage can also add or modify fields in the pipeline.
-But it cannot exclude fields.
+However, `$set` cannot exclude fields.
 In other words, with `$set` you can only add to or modify the existing fields in the documents in the pipeline.
 Suppose you needed to add an extra field to the pipeline.
 With the `$project` method, you would have to include all other fields, and then add the new field.
-But with `$set`, we can, plain and simple, just add a new field.
+But with `$set` we can just add a new field, plain and simple:
-Example:
 ```
 db.zips.aggregate([
 	{
 		$set: {population_2022: {$round: {$multiply: [1.0031, "$pop"]}}}
-	} // multiply the value of the field pop with 1.0031,  round the results, save it to a field named population_2022 and add it to the pipeline.
-That is, add it to all documents in the pipeline.
+	} // multiply the value of the field pop with 1.0031,  round the results, save it to a field named population_2022 and add it to (all documents within) the pipeline.
 ])
 ```